perryflynn/minimon/README.md

 - Send a [ASCII Bell](https://en.wikipedia.org/wiki/Bell_character) on state changes
 - Works on Git Bash (MinGW) on Windows
 - Limit the number of checks to use the script as healthcheck in CI pipelines
+- Use simple shell scripts as check plugins

 ## Download